NREL/AESD/09-python.md

 	Returns
 	-------
 	data : 'pd.DataFrame'
-	    Concatinated data from each response message
+	    Concatenated data from each response message
 	    Variable ids replaced with names from model_info

 **`do_work(self, model_id, inputs)`**